Pomiferin: PDE5 inhibitor

 Ribaudo (2015) proposed pomiferin and osajin as potential lead compounds for the development, starting from natural scaffolds, of a new class of PDE-5A inhibitors with vasorelaxant properties to treat pulmonary hypertension and erectile dysfunction.

 Anti-cancer activity

-Svasti (2005) observed that pomiferin induced apoptosis and differentiation in cholangiocarcinoma cell line HuCCA-1.
+Svasti (2005) observed that pomiferin induced apoptosis and differentiation in cholangiocarcinoma cell line HuCCA-1, albeit at the therapeutically unrealistic dose of 0.9 μg/mL.

-Son (2007) investigated the growth-inhibitory activity of pomiferin compared to SAHA (suberoylanilide hydroxamic acid).
-Pomiferin exhibited cytotoxicity effects on six cancer cells lines: kidney (ACHN), lung (NCI-H23), prostate (PC-3), breast (MDA-MB-231), melanoma (LOX-IMVI), and colon (HCT-15).